The Code of Alabama on Education

 There is not a simple one step process for returning students to public school after homeschooling, because each school system is different, each system has different requirements.
 The most common situation is when the public school wants to hold the student back and not promote them to the next grade because you did not use an "ACCREDITED"<link curriculum.
 Public schools are using the "COMMON CORE"<link curriculum throughout Alabama.
 It is our strong recomendation that you work with the guidence counselor at the school you are going to return to in order for the process to go smoothly as possible.

-1. Enroll in a church school of your choice - fees and requirements will vary.
+1. Enroll in a church school of your choice - requirements will vary.

 2. Investigate the style of learning your child exhibits.